DTO vs Value Object vs POCO

-The primary goal of POJO is to show that domain can be successfully modeled without bringing to the table complexity related to the execution environment (and JavaBeans brought a lot of it in its early versions).
+The primary goal of POJO is to show that domain can be successfully modeled without complexity related to the execution environment (and JavaBeans brought a lot of it in its early versions).
 Moreover, the execution environment shouldn’t have anything to do with domain modeling at all.

 There’s no direct analogy for JavaBeans in .NET because Microsoft has never introduced the same concept, but we can come up with some made up parallel to help express this concept.

 You can think of Component class from System.ComponentModel namespace as an opposite for POCO.
 There are a lot of classes in .NET that inherit from Component, for example, DBCommand from System.Data and EventLog from System.Diagnostics.